 A subsidized loan is awarded on the basis of financial need.
 Students receiving a subsidized loan will not be charged any interest while enrolled at least half-time.
 The federal government subsidizes or pays for the interest on the loan while the student is enrolled at least half-time.
 The interest rate for undergraduate Direct Subsidized Loans is a fixed interest rate and is determined every July 1 based on the 10-year Treasury Note Index.
 Subsidized loans are not available to graduate students.
-There is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
-In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program.
-After you have received Direct Subsidized Loans for your maximum eligibility period, you are no longer eligible to receive additional Direct Subsidized Loans.
-However, you may continue to receive Direct Unsubsidized Loans.
-In addition, if you continue to be enrolled in any undergraduate program after you have received Direct Subsidized Loans for your maximum eligibility period, the US Department of Education will no longer pay the interest that accrues on your Direct Subsidized Loans for periods when they otherwise would do so.

 An unsubsidized loan is not awarded on the basis of need.
 The student is responsible for the interest on the loan from the time the loan is disbursed until the loan is paid in full.
-If you allow interest to accumulate, it will be capitalized-that is, the interest will be added to the principal amount of the loan and additional interest will be based on the higher amount.
+If you allow interest to accumulate, it will be capitalized-meaning the interest will be added to the principal amount of the loan and additional interest will be based on the higher amount.
 The interest rate on Direct Unsubsidized Loans is a fixed interest rate and is determined every July 1 based on the 10-year Treasury Note Index.

-Maximum annual loan amounts are as follows:

-Freshmen \$3,500.00 Juniors / Seniors \$5,500.00

-Sophomores \$4,500.00 Graduate Students \$20,500.00 (all unsubsidized)
+Maximum annual loan amounts are as follows: Freshmen \$3,500.00 Juniors / Seniors \$5,500.00 Sophomores \$4,500.00 Graduate Students \$20,500.00 (all unsubsidized)